Saniyah Hall: High school career

 Hall began her career at Laurel School in Shaker Heights, Ohio.
 During her freshman year, she averaged 20.8 points, 9.1 rebounds, 4.2 steals, 2.6 assists per game.
 She was named the Northeast Lakes District Player of the Year and a finalist for Ohio Ms. Basketball.

 During her sophomore year, she averaged 25.5 points, 11.1 rebounds, 3.4 steals and 3.0 assists in 29 games.
 During the regional finals against Streetsboro High School, she recorded 31 points, eight rebounds, six assists and five blocked shots to advance to the Division II state semifinals.
 During the semifinals against Fairland High School, she scored a game-high 26 points and 15 rebounds to hep Laurel advance to the state championship game.
 Laurel lost to Purcell Marian High School in the championship game 59–72.
 Following the season she was named a finalist for Ohio Ms. Basketball for the second consecutive year.

 On August 29, 2024, she transferred to Montverde Academy in Montverde, Florida.
 During her junior year, she averaged 20.3 points, 6.7 rebounds, 3.6 assists, 2.8 steals, and 1.4 block per game.
 Following the season she was named MaxPreps' National Junior of the Year and a first-team All-American.

 On June 22, 2025, she transferred to SPIRE Academy in Geneva, Ohio.
 On July 8, 2025, she signed a NIL deal with Nike's Jordan Brand.
 On July 25, 2025, she committed to play college basketball at USC during ESPN's NBA Today.

+On February 2, 2026, she was selected to play in the 2026 McDonald's All-American Girls Game.
+During the game she scored a game-high 21 points, along with five rebounds, and was named MVP.
+She then competed at the 2026 Nike Hoop Summit where she recorded a game-high tying 19 points, along with Jerzy Robinson.